OSGConnect/connectbook/welcome/overview/is-it-for-you.md

 | Software	| pre-compiled binaries, containers | Most other than -> | Licensed software, non-Linux |

 *or checkpointable
-**per job; you can work with a large dataset on OSG if it can be split into pieces
+**per job; you can work with a large dataset on OSG if it can be split into pieces!

-Some examples of work that has been a good fit for the OSG and benefited from using its resources include:
+Some examples of work that has been a good fit for the OSPool and benefited from using its resources include:

 - image analysis (including MRI, GIS, etc.)